-- 1. State Parties shall recognize the socioeconomic implication of road crashes as a guiding principle in the allocation of financial resources for road safety.
+- 1. State Parties shall recognize the socioeconomic consequences of road accidents as a guiding principle in the allocation of financial resources for road safety.
 The expenditures on road safety should not be considered as a cost but as an investment. - 2.
-State Parties shall prescribe the proportion of financial resources to be allocated for road safety interventions as part of road infrastructure development and maintenance.

-3. State Parties shall identify sustainable sources of funding, particularly internally, for Road Safety.
+State Parties shall prescribe the proportion of financial resources to be allocated for road safety interventions as part of road infrastructure development and maintenance. - 3.
+State Parties shall identify sustainable sources of funding, particularly internally, for Road Safety.